razvanalex/MCTS-GO/GoGame-master/README.md

 * Added a way to enable/disable printf to stdout (use LOG constant)
 * Fixed Makefile to run on g++ (GNU version) and added dependencies to rules
 * Added entry for GoGame_leaf in Makefile
+* Added documentation
+* Root parallelization using OMP
+* Use compiling directives to enable/disable prints

-**Note**: For compiling using icc, change from -fopenmp to -openmp in Makefile
+**Note**: For compiling using icc, change from -fopenmp to -openmp in Makefile (for running on cluster) **UPDATED:** Makefile uses icc.
+To use gcc/g++ change CC and for omp, change the flag from -qopenmp (for intel compiler) to -fopenmp

+# TODO:
+- pana la finalul saptamanii trebuie sa fie gata openMP + profiling
+- pe 14 dec trebuie sa fie gata proiectul
+- pe saptamana urmatoare testare si fine tuning
+- data viitoare o alta paralelizare
+- implementare hibrida = bonus